twinkleT11singh/anudipfoundation/README.md

 HealthBridge
-A simple and efficient healthcare management system built using Python.
+A simple and efficient healthbridge management system built using java and mysql.
 This project models interactions between patients, doctors, and appointment scheduling using object-oriented programming principles.

 Features
 Patient Management: Store patient information and track appointments.